 Lisa Dagostino, M.D., J.D., M.Be., LL.M., F.A.C.L.M., is a doctor and award-winning medical researcher who has earned dual degrees in law and bioethics from the University of Pennsylvania while at Kline & Specter.
 She has worked on a number of important cases in recent years.

-A partner at Kline & Specter, Dr. Dagostino was co-counsel with Shanin Specter in a birth injury case that resulted in a $21.6 million verdict in 2011 in Erie, Pa.
+The previous year, she also worked with Specter in obtaining a $19 million settlement for the family of a child who suffered a severe brain injury following a uterine rupture caused by overmedication.
+In yet another birth injury case, she helped win a $21.6 million verdict in 2011 in Erie, Pa.
 The award, most of which will pay for future medical expenses for a boy who suffered severe brain damage, was the largest-ever personal injury verdict in Erie County.
 (See The Graham Case)

 Almost immediately after joining Kline & Specter as a law clerk while earning her J.D., Dr. Dagostino was thrust into the case of David Caruso, a young man who entered a hospital with a treatable malady but who suffered severe brain damage after a tube was placed improperly in his throat and slipped out of place, depriving him of oxygen for six minutes.
 The case, headed by Specter, resulted in a $49.6 million jury verdict, a record at the time for a Pennsylvania medical malpractice case.